polkadot-fellows/Evaluations/argument/claravanstaden/0008-claravanstaden-2026-02-retention-rank-2.md

 ### Code Reviews

-During this period I reviewed 40+ PRs across the ecosystem.
+During this period I reviewed 40+ PRs across the ecosystem, mostly related to Snowbridge security hardening.
+The time spent on PR review is critical at this stage, given that any regressions may impact the bridge.
+We've seen how easy it is for [seemingly simple PRs](https://github.com/paritytech/polkadot-sdk/pull/9204) can open up [new attack vectors](https://github.com/paritytech/polkadot-sdk/pull/11739), so this remains an important task in Snowbridge' security.

 ### Conclusion